requiremind/requiremind.github.io/source/_posts/2015-01-02-currying-spice-up-your-javascript-functions.md

 Voilà, you reached the end of this article!
 To go further you can even try to refactor and then add the `curry` function to the `Function.prototype` itself.
 I hope you've learn something new here and that you're going to use it on your own projects.
 Feel free to write any comments.

-See you and have fun with your developments!
+If you want to discover more about Javascript, you can have a look to this [serie of articles](/categories/learn-js)